GEOPHONE FAQ

 What makes me an expert on geophones?

-I had a link to email me and the spam spiders got ahold of it.
+I had a link to email me and the spam harvesters got ahold of it.
 So now there's no way to send corrections, additions, etc...
 Sorry.
-The old email address is now filtered into ye ole bit bucket.

 What is a geophone?